 Frequency and Subscription

-Let subscribers dictate how often they would like to get email messages from your business, how often they want to receive them, and how much information they wish to disclose.
+Let subscribers dictate how often they would like to get email messages from your business and how much information they wish to disclose.
 Don’t send out emails everyday, but a weekly or monthly overview of your company’s activities, events, and posts is a good place to start.

 You should also have an unsubscribe link where the recipient can unsubscribe to your emails if they choose.
 Not only is it a good idea, it’s the law.
 Don’t fail to provide an unsubscribe link and don’t bury it so deep in the text that it is not readily apparent.
 You should strive to make your clients feel they’re in control and you’re not trying to manipulate them.